Rocketed to tiny-town stardom by ABC's latest series, discover the real Rosehaven.

 The Red Door Larder

 Not many food miles here.
 You’ll find most of the goodness in this larder is direct from local farmers and growers.
 Make sure you bring your own bag and you’ll get an extra big smile from this crew.
+If you miss the Saturday Farmer’s Market, head for the larder.

 Makers on Church Street